Experienced Colorado Springs Child Abuse Defense Lawyers. We Can Help.

 Committed to Aggressive & Tenacious Legal Representation

-If you have been charged with child abuse, you may feel frightened and fearful for your future.
-You need an experienced Colorado Springs child abuse defense attorney who can explain the charges and help you obtain a favorable outcome in court.
+If you are facing a child abuse case, you may feel frightened and fearful for your future.
+Whether you are facing a completely false accusation, or the police overreached in charging an offense for a minor incident, you need an experienced Colorado Springs child abuse defense attorney who can explain the charges and help you obtain a favorable outcome in court.

 What Is Considered Child Abuse in Colorado Springs

-Child abuse is harming a child under 16 years old or putting a child in any situation that is potentially harmful.
+Simply put, child abuse in Colorado is harm to a child under 16 years old or putting a child in any situation that is potentially harmful.

 - Causing an injury to a child’s life or health, including psychological abuse